EXCERPTS

 Standing there alone was the unmistakable, mythical Mel Brooks himself.

 In his raspy Brooklyn accent, he welcomed us.
-My producer and soundman introduced themselves first.
+My producer and soundman introduced themselves.
 My heart was hammering.
 How would he react when he heard my name?
 Would he laugh?
 Ignore it?
-I had no clue.

-I stepped toward him.
-Placed my camera on the floor.
-Extended my hand and said, “Hi, I’m Jeff Schwartz.”
-My Queens accent, unmistakable.
+I stepped toward him, set my camera on the floor, extended my hand, and said, “Hi, I’m Jeff Schwartz,” my Queens accent, unmistakable.

 He looked straight at me and said nothing.